KDE/documentation-kstars-docs-kde-org/user_manual/fits-viewer-livestacker.rst

 Tooltips on the column headers explain what each column represents but in summary the columns represent the stacking workflow with relevant information from each step:
-1. Miscellanous columns: ID, pathname, filename, channel(s) and overall status.
+1. Miscellaneous columns: ID, pathname, filename, channel(s) and overall status.
 2. Loading: displays timings and status of the load step and SNR of the sub.
 3. Plate Solving: displays timings, status, average HFR, number of stars.
 4. Stack Waiting: displays timings, status of a sub once loaded before the next stacking step.